Canon EF-M 28mm Macro lens

-The Canon EF-M 28mm f/3.5 Macro IS STM lens is an interchangeable Macro lens announced by Canon on May 11, 2016.
+The Canon EF-M 28mm f/3.5 Macro IS STM lens is an interchangeable Macro lens announced by Canon in May 11, 2016.
 The maximum magnification of this Macro lens is 1× in Normal mode and 1.2× in Super Macro mode.
 It is the first Canon lens with integrated macro light and uses the Hybrid IS.

 Technical information

 The Canon EF-M 28mm f/3.5 Macro IS STM the first wide angle Macro lens in the Canon lineup.
 It has an integrated ring light, which is useful for macro photography.
 It can be use as ring light or as left / right light.
 The macro light is hidden if the lens hood is in place.
 The minimum focus distance is 97 mm and 93 mm at the super macro mode (1.2×).